kubecost/docs/architecture.md

 Below are the major components to the Kubecost helm chart, excluding certain Enterprise components such a durable storage:

 1. **Kubecost Cost-Analyzer Pod**
     a.
-Frontend that runs Nginx -- handles routing to Prometheus/Grafana
+Frontend -- runs Nginx and handles routing to Kubecost backend + Prometheus/Grafana
     b.
 Kubecost server -- backend for API calls
     c.
 Cost-model -- provides cost allocation calculations and metrics, both reads and writes to Prometheus
 2. **Cost-Analyzer Jobs** -- used for recurring product alerts & email updates